ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 We can think of 3 different dimensions to study the behaviour of the model with out of distribution tasks.
 The model has been trained with tasks with 1-5 drawings and an image size between 3 and 10.

+The following plots show a clear degradation of accuracy when we got farther from the training distribution.

 #### Number of drawing functions

 ![number of drawings](res/1746196996841_image.png)